Blockchain marketplace CanYa raises $1.5 million in 24 hours with pre-sale initial coin offering

-The Melbourne-based startup is called CanYa, and it provides a blockchain-based peer-to-peer marketplace where consumers can engage directly with providers looking to both make payments, and be paid, through cryptocurrencies.
+The startup provides a blockchain-based peer-to-peer marketplace where consumers can engage directly with providers looking to both make payments, and be paid, through cryptocurrencies.

 Founded in 2015, the startup was created to “accelerate the adoption of cryptocurrencies” by creating a “meaningful ecosystem” of buyers and sellers who utilise this form of payment in their daily lives, according to its chief executive and co-founder John-Paul Thorbjornsen.

 “For now, people have cryptocurrencies but it’s so hard for them to find a meaningful use for it in their day to day lives,” he tells StartupSmart.

 “The whole point of CanYa is that it’s quite easy and you can use it as a currency in your daily life; it brings a meaningful reason for users to spend and retail their services with cryptocurrencies.”

 Thorbjornsen says the platform now hosts more than 4,000 service providers like gardeners, electricians and even drone pilots and crocodile wrestlers, all offering their skills to CanYa’s more than 8000 registered users Australia-wide, and has global expansion in its sights after its most recent raise.

 The $1.5 million raised in this pre-sale ICO was facilitated through the sale of 13.2 million tokens — called CanYaCoins — issued on the Ethereum cryptocurrency network.
 The pre-sale closed on Sunday, selling out after just 24 hours, and Thorbjornsen says he’s not surprised at the speed of this funding round in light of its rapidly-growing adoption rate in the blockchain community.